-RTB202: TV News Reporting & Production
+RTB202: TV News Reporting & Production (3.0 Credits, 74hrs)

 In this course, students learn how to gather, tape and edit news in field situations.
-Students learn and practices techniques in TV interviewing and "backpacking," and students use this instruction to produce a 30-second news report.
+Students learn and practice techniques in TV interviewing and "backpacking," and students use this instruction to produce a 30-second news report.
 The course includes hands-on application projects, where students put together a collaborative 30-minute television news, sports and weather program.
 Students write, produce and act as talent for the production.
 Students are taught performing techniques, floor-directing techniques, crew placement, camera angles and lighting techniques.